Connect with others who understand.

 Ice or cold packs should not be used for more than 20 minutes at a time and should not be applied directly to the skin.
 Use a towel as a protective layer between the skin and an ice pack.

-In addition to ice packs, cooling creams may aid in pain relief.
+In addition to ice packs, cooling creams like Biofreeze or Blu Emu may offer pain relief for some people.
+Though there’s limited evidence on their effect on spondylitis symptoms specifically, some MySpondylitisTeam members have found them helpful.
 “I sit with ice packs on my back.
 I also use Biofreeze roll-on sometimes.
 Both do help somewhat with the pain,” wrote one MySpondylitisTeam member.

 Physical Therapy

-Physical therapy is a useful treatment method for spondylitis symptoms.
-It helps improve flexibility and strength and can also help relieve pain.
-Movement, in general, has been found to help reduce pain in people with different types of spondylitis.
+Physical therapy helps improve flexibility and strength and can also help relieve pain.
+Physical activity, in general, has been found to help reduce pain for people with different types of spondylitis.

 Everyday Life Hacks

-Everyday life may be more challenging on days when spondylitis symptoms like pain and fatigue flare-up.
-MySpondylitisTeam members and experts have tips for making everyday life, work, and sleep more manageable.
+Everyday life may be more challenging on days when spondylitis symptoms like pain and fatigue flare up.
+MySpondylitisTeam members and healthcare providers have tips for making everyday life, work, and sleep more manageable.

-Getting quality sleep can be difficult with spondylitis.
-It may be challenging to find a comfortable position and to stay asleep throughout the night.
+Quality sleep is important for your well-being, but sleeping deeply can be difficult with spondylitis.
+It may be challenging to find a comfortable position and to stay asleep through the night.
+So, how should you sleep with ankylosing spondylitis?

 “I put a pillow between my knees in bed — it stops me from rolling onto my stomach, which obviously isn’t good for back pain and eases the pain at the lower end of my back,” wrote a MySpondylitisTeam member.

-Another member talked about the importance of a quality mattress and pillow, saying, “I could not do without my memory foam mattress and pillow.
-Just got a duck-down lightweight quilt and it’s so comfortable and light on my body.”
+Another member talked about the importance of a quality mattress and pillow.
+“I could not do without my memory foam mattress and pillow.
+Just got a duck-down, lightweight quilt, and it’s so comfortable and light on my body.”

 • Try different types of pillows like tri-core or wedge pillows to support the neck and spine.

-• Use an electric blanket or heated mattress pad to keep your joints relaxed during the night.
+• Use an electric blanket or heated mattress pad to keep your joints relaxed during the night and reduce next-day morning stiffness.

 • Remember to take necessary pain medications before bed.

-• Sleep in a recliner if you cannot get comfortable in bed.
+• Sleep in a recliner if you can’t get comfortable in bed.

-Although the COVID-19 pandemic has made working from home the new normal, there are some life hacks for when you need to sit at a desk and work for a prolonged period of time.
-Movement is important to prevent stiffness with spondylitis, especially in the lower back, and there are several hacks to keep moving and retain good posture while working at a desk.
+There are some life hacks for when you need to sit at a desk and work for a prolonged period of time.
+Movement is important to prevent stiffness with spondylitis, especially in the lower back.
+It’s important to keep moving and retain good posture while working at a desk.

-Other hacks for staying comfortable and mobile while sitting at a desk include:
+Here are some other hacks for staying comfortable and mobile while sitting at a desk:

-• Buy a treadmill to put at your desk to move while you work.
+• Buy a treadmill to put at your desk and move while you work.

-• Try a standing desk or convertible laptop stand.
+• Try a standing desk or a convertible laptop stand.

-• Buy a comfortable, ergonomic chair or seat cushion.
+• Buy an ergonomic chair or seat cushion to help you stay comfortable.

-• Raise your feet while sitting with a footstool.
+• Raise your feet with a footstool when you’re sitting down.

-• Take frequent breaks to stand, walk, and do gentle stretches.
+• Avoid sitting for long periods of time.
+Take frequent breaks to stand, walk, and do gentle stretches.

-For additional hacks and other ideas for making life with spondylitis more manageable, consult your health care provider or rheumatologists, physical therapists, and occupational therapists.
+For additional hacks for making life with spondylitis more manageable, consult your healthcare provider, rheumatologist, physical therapist, or occupational therapist.

 Find Your Team